ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 broadly, two modes of operation.
 In the simpler mode, the server will only track leaf certificates and SCTs applicable to those leaf certificates.
-In the more complex mode, the server will confirm the client's path validation and store the certificate path.
+In the more complex mode, the server will confirm the client's chain validation and store the certificate chain.
 The latter mode requires more configuration, but is necessary to prevent denial of service (DoS) attacks on the server's storage space.